localnetwork/hdmd_cart_popup/README.md

+# HDMD Cart Popup

+## About the module
-# HDMD Cart Popup ajaxifies the add_to_cart functionality of Drupal commerce.
+HDMD Cart Popup ajaxifies the add_to_cart functionality of Drupal commerce.
 This includes an ajax "quantity" menu see the instructions below.

 ## Requirements